dmedvinsky/uritality.vim/README.markdown

 URitality
 ========

-URiality is a plugin that makes Vim play nicely with URxvt and tmux.
+URitality is a plugin that makes Vim play nicely with URxvt and tmux.

 Features
 --------

-URiality changes the cursor colors when you enter/leave insert mode, even if it's inside tmux!
+URitality changes the cursor colors when you enter/leave insert mode, even if it's inside tmux!

 Pull requests for other helpful behavior are welcome.